-This page provides product support information for customers of IBM’s PCIe hardware security module (HSM) Cryptographic Coprocessor Version 2 (PCIeCC2).
-The PCIeCC2 is a replacement for the IBM PCIe Cryptographic Coprocessor Version 1 (PCIeCC).
+This page provides product support information for customers of IBM’s 4767, a PCIe hardware security module (HSM) Cryptographic Coprocessor.

-The PCIeCC2 is available on x86 servers as an IBM Z® machine type-model 4767-002 (4767).
+The IBM 4767 is available on x64 servers as an IBM Z® machine type-model 4767-002.

-The PCIeCC2 is also available on IBM Z mainframes (currently only z14®, z13s™, and z13®) as crypto feature Crypto Express5S (CEX5S), feature code (FC) 0890.
+The 4767 is supported on IBM Z mainframes (currently only z14®, z13s™, and z13®) as crypto feature Crypto Express5S (CEX5S), feature code (FC) 0890.
 Note that FC 0890 requires FC 3863 - CPACF Enablement (Central Processor Assist for Cryptographic Functions).
 CPACF is a set of cryptographic instructions providing improved performance through hardware acceleration.
 Using the cryptographic hardware, you gain security from using the CPACF and the Crypto feature through in-kernel cryptography APIs and, for Linux® on z Systems®, the libica cryptographic functions library.

 On IBM POWER8® systems, the 4767 is available as FC EJ32, Customer Card Identification Number 4767 (without blind-swap cassette custom carrier) and as FC EJ33, Customer Card Identification Number 4767 (with blind-swap cassette custom carrier), either on IBM AIX®, IBM i®, or PowerLinux® (Red Hat® Enterprise Linux (RHEL), SUSE® Linux Enterprise Server (SLES), to or Ubuntu®) operating systems.